bigmistqke/typed-mqtt/README.md

 mqtt.subscribe("/path/1/path", (arg) => {})

 // type-error: invalid path
-mqtt.send("/poth/1/path", 0)
+// Argument of type 'string' is not assignable to parameter of type 'never'. mqtt.send("/poth/1/path", 0)
-// type-error: invalid value-type mqtt.send("/path/1/path", "test")
+// type-error: invalid value-type
+// Argument of type 'number' is not assignable to parameter of type 'string' mqtt.send("/path/1/path", "test")

 // type-error: invalid path
-mqtt.subscribe("/poth/1/path", (arg) => {})
+// Argument of type 'string' is not assignable to parameter of type 'never'. mqtt.subscribe("/poth/1/path", (arg) => {})

 mqtt.subscribe("/path/1/path", (arg) => {